cshadd/fetch-bot/README.md

     - Robot Chassis
 * Optional:
     - Raspberry Pi Case
     - Raspberry Pi Heat Sink
     - _V 2 Port USB Battery Pack
+    - 2x20-pin Extra Tall Female Stacking Header 0.1"

 ### Assembly
 Great care is needed to assemble this robot.
-We specifically choosen these parts for our robot but it is up to you to decide which ones you will use.
+We specifically chose these parts for our robot but it is up to you to decide which ones you will use.

 ### Why Raspberry Pi?
-Lets face it.
+Let's face it.
 In our day and age of the 21st century, we want lightweight mobile systems for robots.
 The Raspberry Pi is perfect for it.
 We cannot stress enough about the power of the Pi, and the features it contains that come preinstalled such as ``git``.
-It is easy to setup and use as virtually its own computer.
+It is easy to setup and use as it is virtually a computer itself.
 We built this robot specifically on the Pi but made it as modular as possible to accomodate other systems.
 If you want to use a full tower as a robot brain, go ahead.
 But the Raspberry Pi is much simpler.
 Proceeding forward, we will be specifically talking about the Raspberry Pi unless otherwise.
 The system and Bash command lines will rely on the Raspberry Pi.